 Starting Your Search

-Most lawyers who specialize in personal injury law tend to represent a particular side of these kinds of cases -- either the plaintiff (the person who was injured) or the defendant (the person, business, or other entity who is alleged to have caused the plaintiff's injury) -- not both.
+Most lawyers who specialize in personal injury cases tend to represent a particular side of these kinds of cases—either the plaintiff (the person who was injured) or the defendant (the person, business, or other entity who is alleged to have caused the plaintiff's injury)—not both.
 If you've been injured, you want to hire what's called a "plaintiff's lawyer."
-(Learn more about Why It's a Good Idea to Hire a Personal Injury Lawyer.)

 Personal recommendations and word of mouth are probably the best place to start when you're looking for a lawyer.
 If someone you know had a good outcome with their personal injury claim, ask to be put in touch with that person's lawyer.

 Online resources are also a great jumping-off point for putting together an initial list of candidates to get in touch with.
-You can start your search right here at lawyers.com, with Free Personal Injury Case Evaluation tool below.
+You can start your search right here at lawyers.com.

 Narrowing it Down